-To get the best performance out of your FLOAT X EVOL, it is necessary to adjust the vehicle ride-height or "sag."
-Sag is how much the shock compresses, or "sags," when you sit on your ATV.
-As a general rule, your vehicle's sag should be 35% - 45% of full wheel travel.
+To get the best performance out of your FLOAT X EVOLs, it is necessary to adjust the vehicle ride-height or "sag".
+Sag is how much the shocks compress - or sag - when you sit on your ATV.
+As a general rule, your vehicle's sag should be 35%-45% of full wheel travel.
 There are many factors that will influence your sag setting and ride height preference, including tire diameter, terrain and riding style.
-Use the following procedure to accurately measure and set the correct ride-height (sag) for your ATV:
+Use the following procedure to accurately measure and set the correct ride-height (sag) for your ATV.